cjchiffers/OfficeDocs-SkypeForBusiness/Teams/let-your-teams-users-communicate-with-other-people.md

 ### Step 2 - Enable your organization to communicate with another Teams organization

+Note: External access hasn't been fully rolled out, and so you may not see all of the below options within your tenant.

 ![teams-logo-30x30.png](media/teams-logo-30x30.png) **Using the Microsoft Teams and Skype for Business Admin Center**

    1. In the left navigation, go to **Org-wide settings** > **External access**.